Standard 9: Maintaining the reputation of architects

 While we will not need to take action in every case, this requirement ensures we are able to maintain the public’s trust in the profession by taking and demonstrating appropriate action (where necessary).
 Each situation is carefully considered on its own merits and further action is only likely if the behaviour falls significantly short of what the public would expect from a respected professional.

 Furthermore, Standard 9 includes duties such as ensuring professional finances are managed responsibly and avoiding agreements which would prevent a party from reporting concerns to us.

 Being part of a regulated profession also means ensuring you do not behave in a way which could bring yourself or the profession into disrepute.
 This includes the way you conduct yourself both within and outside of your professional practice, such as in your communications with others and use of social media.
 We have seen recent Professional Conduct Committee cases dealing with exactly these issues.
-In response we have issued guidance on using social media responsibly which you will find here.
+In response we have issued guidance on using social media responsibly.

 We hope you found this advice useful.
 We are here to support you through regulation and the Professional Standards team is on hand to provide further advice and guidance on professional obligations under the Code.
 Contact us if you have any concerns or queries and we will be happy to help.